 The California Action Coalition (CA AC) is committed to the Future of Nursing Campaign for Action’s goal of diversifying the nursing workforce so that it more accurately reflects state demographics.
-The CA AC recognizes the need to: recruit and advance diverse students; mentor, coach and support students; advance partnerships with minority nursing groups, including men, in nursing; and increase diversity of faculty and researchers.
+The CA AC recognizes the need to recruit and advance diverse students; mentor, coach and support students; advance partnerships with underrepresented groups, including men, in nursing; and increase diversity of faculty and researchers.
 In a state as large and diverse as California it is important to pursue inclusivity and acknowledge differences related to ethnicity, gender, sexual orientation, ability and geographic distribution (urban/rural) as a means to best serve our various populations.
 The CA AC has drafted a diversity plan and will bring together partners for an inclusivity summit in 2016 to identify strategies for this work.

 For more information: email@example.com

 The California Campaign for Men in Nursing

 The campaign promotes participation in the American Assembly for Men in Nursing (AAMN), at both national and local levels, and encourages members to launch new AAMN chapters throughout California.
 It provides career counseling for young men in nursing programs, as well as men considering nursing as a career option.
 It is a professional network for men in nursing to exchange ideas for innovation and provide professional support.

 Eleven AAMN chapters have been established in California since 2009.
 See www.aamn.org for a chapter near you!